idrissrasheed/Brazil-Conflict-Analysis/README.md

 conflicts = conflicts.rename(columns={'EVENT_TYPE': 'CONFLICT', 'SUB_EVENT_TYPE': 'SUBCONFLICT'})
 ```

-2. Exploring the data by printing the first few rows and information about the data, printing unique conflict and subconflict types, and getting the value counts of conflict types.
-Creating a pie chart to visualize the number of conflicts by type and provide tables for conflict and subconflict types.
+2. Explore the data by printing the first few rows and information about the data, printing unique conflict and subconflict types, and getting the value counts of conflict types.
+Create a pie chart to visualize the number of conflicts by type and provide tables for conflict and subconflict types.

 ```python
 # Explore data